stat660-f18/course-questions-wiki/week-13/README.md

 - Question (anguyen152-stat660) : What should be noted when using COMMAw.d function ?
 - Answer (anguyen152-stat660) : A period should always follow the "w."
 * Question(yli110-stat660): What's the order of variables that SAS reads from the raw files?
+- Answer (jduan10-stat660) : Input values can be read in any order, regardless of their position in the record.
 - Question (llopez37-stat660) why do some observations appear such as ( . ) veruss a blank statement?
 - Answer (llopez37-stat660) This is based off of character and numeric variable.
 - Question (whu8-stat660):How to use the w.d informat to read standard numeric data?